uzh-dqbm-cmi/lab-website/content/project/human_reproduction_reloaded/index.md

-> We are proud to be part of the UZH University Research Priority Programs (URPP) where we investigate the use of AI 🐱‍💻 and CRISPR ✂️ 🧬 with the [Schwank](https://schwanklab.org/) and [Brigitte Leeners](https://www.usz.ch/fachbereich/reproduktions-endokrinologie/team/) labs, which provides policy guidance on the societal impact and legal challenges of rapidly changing medical technology on human reproduction.
+> We are proud to be part of the UZH University Research Priority Programs (URPP) where we investigate the use of AI 🐱‍💻 and CRISPR-based technologies ✂️ 🧬 with the [Schwank](https://schwanklab.org/) and [Brigitte Leeners](https://www.usz.ch/fachbereich/reproduktions-endokrinologie/team/)for germline editing.
+Moreover, these efforts aim at providing policy guidance on the societal impact and legal challenges of rapidly changing medical technology on human reproduction.
 The goals and objectives of the subproject SP4 `CRISPR Technology in Human Reproduction` we are working on are detailed below (taken from the [URPP Human Reproduction Reloaded official website](https://www.humanreproduction.uzh.ch/en/Research-Areas/CRISPR-Technology-in-Human-Reproduction.html)).

 - - -